KF Tirana: Supporters

+KF Tirana has another Ultras group called "Capital Crew" which offer a spectacular atmosphere when they are in the stadium.

 Rivalries

-The fans have three main rivals.
+Tirana have three main rivals.
 Vllaznia Shkodër, the oldest derby in the country, with the matches between them called the All-time Albanian derby.
 The other rivalries are the Tirana derbies with Dinamo Tirana and Partizani Tirana.
 However, since 2010s, they have developed a fierce rivalry with Skënderbeu Korçë since the latter side's rise to prominence.